-For your safety, all diving is done using a hookah system – otherwise known as surface supplied air – and our custom designed double decker cages.
-These cages are designed to provide maximum protection for you AND for our sharks.
+Yes!
+For your safety, all diving is done using a hookah system – otherwise known as surface supplied air – and our custom designed cages.
+These cages are designed to provide maximum protection for you and for our sharks.
 It is vitally important that the sharks are never affected or injured during their interaction with us.

-Mexican park regulations require that you stay within the cages at all times including keeping your arms, hands and cameras inside.
-Feeding the sharks and the use of camera strobes and lights is at the discretion of the captain.
-Please do not contaminate the beautiful clear blue waters of Guadalupe with suntan lotion or any other contaminants.
+Mexican park regulations require that you stay within the cages at all times, including keeping your arms, hands and cameras inside.
+Please do not pollute the beautiful clear blue waters of Guadalupe with suntan lotion or any other contaminants.

 You will be accompanied by one of our divemasters on all dives for your safety and to increase your chances of shark sightings.
 You should be ready and dressed in your wetsuit 10 minutes before your scheduled cage time.
 We recommend DUI weight harnesses and approximately 40 lbs of lead depending on your weight and type of wetsuit.
 Please see any of our divemasters for assistance.
 Note that a 5 – 7 mm wetsuit is usually adequate to keep you warm but we do have hoods, hooded vests and extra gloves available for loan if needed.